MastodonC/witan.models.demography/doc/run-models.md

 ## User-defined parameters for the model

-Some parameters in the model need to be specified by the user.
-The .jar file contains default values for the parameters, which can be changed as needed.
+Some parameters in the model can be specified by the user.
+The .jar file will access the default values for the parameters when running the projection.
 The parameters, with defaults in parentheses, are:

 * First year of projection (2015)
 * Last year of projection (2040)